terrymorse58/browser-device-features/README.md

 ---
 ***browser-device-features*** detects several features of a browser, including:

-* Is the browser touch-capable?
+* Does the device have a touch screen?
-* Can the user move a pointer?
+* Does the device have pointer?
 * Does the pointer has a coarse or fine tip?
 * Does the user prefer light or dark mode?
+* Is the device in portrait or landscape mode?
-* What is the browser window's current size?
+* What is the window's current size?
 * What is the device's screen size?
 * Has the user touched anything?
 * Has the user moved a mouse?